Tadcaster: Economy

 Tadcaster has a long association with the brewing industry because of the quality and accessibility of the local water, which is rich in lime sulphate after filtering through Permian limestone.
 In the right conditions freshwater springs, known locally as popple-wells, still bubble up near St Mary's church in the town.
 Tax registers from 1341 record the presence of two breweries or brewhouses in the town, one paying 8d in tax and the other 4d.
-Today Tadcaster is second in importance only to Burton-upon-Trent as an English brewing centre.
+Today Tadcaster is renowned for its brewing industry and is known as The Burton of the North (after Burton-upon-Trent, an English brewing centre).

-Currently there are three breweries in the town: The Tower Brewery (Coors, formerly Bass), John Smith's and Samuel Smith's Old Brewery, which is the oldest brewery in Yorkshire and only remaining independent brewery in Tadcaster.
-A fourth brewery stood by the river on the site of the present central car park.
+Currently there are three breweries in the town: The Tower Brewery (Coors, formerly Bass), John Smith's and Samuel Smith Old Brewery, which is the oldest brewery in Yorkshire and only remaining independent brewery in Tadcaster.
+A fourth brewery, Braimes, used to stand by the river on the site of the present central car park.

 Despite these large commercial enterprises, Tadcaster exhibits many signs of urban decline, with a large number of empty and derelict properties in the town centre.
 In part this can be attributed to disputes between the owner of the Samuel Smith's brewery, Humphrey Smith, who is a major landowner in the town, and Selby District Council.
 There are no major tourist attractions in the town, which has one supermarket and no bank.
 The closure of the railway station (1964), the reduction of the market and the construction of the A64 Tadcaster bypass (1978), whilst substantially reducing traffic using the Tadcaster Bridge, have all contributed to the decline of footfall and therefore of retailing in the town.

 Culture and community

 Local newspapers covering Tadcaster include The Press and the Wetherby News.
 The major regional newspaper in the area is The Yorkshire Post.

 The local BBC radio station is Radio York, and commercial stations include Greatest Hits Radio York and North Yorkshire and Capital Yorkshire.

+Local TV coverage is provided by BBC Yorkshire and ITV Yorkshire from the Emley Moor TV transmitter.

 A leisure centre on Station Road provides for a variety of sport activities, and is the base for private sports clubs and a physiotherapy clinic.

 Tadcaster's community swimming pool, which includes a fitness suite, opened in December 1994; run as a charity.
 At the end of 2007 the pool underwent repairs costing £130,000, reopening in 2008; some fundraising was through a celebrity football match, one side of which was formed from cast in television soap Emmerdale.

-The route of The White Rose Way, a long-distance walk from Leeds to Scarborough, passes through the town.
+The route of Ebor Way, a long-distance walk from Helmsley to Ilkley, passes through the town.